shibatch/tlfloat/CODE_OF_CONDUCT.md

 structure of the problem is the same as the tragedy of the commons.
 A license that prohibits commercial use does not solve this problem.

-OSS developers have to go around on their own to find companies that use their software and ask them for donations.
+FOSS developers have to go around on their own to find companies that use their software and ask them for donations.
 There is no way to even know what a reasonable donation amount would be.
 In order to maximize shareholder profit, companies tend to refrain from activities that